janjanam-j/Dog-Breed-Classification/README.md

 The aim of the project is to classifiy the images into either humans or dogs.
 If the provided image is a dog, it model should classify it as a dog and provide the relavent breed.
 If the image is of a human, the model should provide the relavent breed of a dog.
 If the image passed is neither a dog nor a human face, the model should say the same.

 ## File Descriptions

-dogImages- provided the data for train, test, and validation datasets of dog images for the model dog_app_final- the python notebook illustrated the flow of developing the model and testing it as instructed by the udacity
+dog_app_final- the python notebook illustrated the flow of developing the model and testing it as instructed by the udacity

 ## Results: